Managing exposure to chemicals

 The summary Figure shows the proportion of indicator components for which ‘Managing exposure to chemicals is the primary goal that have been assigned to each assessment category, with the exact number of indicator components shown as a label on the bars.

-There are 3 indicators comprising of 11 components in total with this primary goal.
-Indicator H4 (Exposure of wildlife to chemicals in the environment in England) does not currently present information as the time series needed for applying the standard Outcome Indicator Framework assessment method.
-The 2 components of indicator H3a (Emissions of mercury to air land and water in England) do not yet have a sufficiently long time series for an assessment of any trend, but indicator H3b (Emissions of persistent organic pollutants to air land and water in England) could be assessed.
+There are 2 indicators comprising of 14 components in total with this primary goal.
+The 2 components of indicator H3a (Emissions of mercury to air land and water in England) do not yet have a sufficiently long time series for an assessment over the medium or long term but now have sufficient points to assess the short-term trend, both components showing an improvement.
+Indicator H3b (Emissions of persistent organic pollutants to air land and water in England) could be assessed across all assessment periods.
 All 7 of the pollutants measured by this indicator showed an improvement over the long term.
-Most have also shown medium and short-term improvements, however, emissions of hexachlorobenzene showed little or no change over the medium term and increased over the short term, and emissions of polychlorinated naphthalenes also increased over the short term.
-The final indicator with the primary goal of managing exposure to chemicals (J5: Prevent harmful chemicals from being recycled) showed improvements over the short, medium and long-term assessment periods.
+Most have also shown medium and short-term improvements, however, emissions of hexachlorobenzene showed an increase over the short and medium term, and emissions of polychlorinated naphthalenes also increased over the short term.
+The other indicator with the primary goal of managing exposure to chemicals consists of 5 components in total, across J5a (Stockpile of 3 persistent organic pollutants remaining in the UK) showed improvements across all 3 pollutants across the short, medium and long-term assessments, with the exception of hexabromocyclododecane which showed an increase over the long-term.
+The final two components within this goal, from J5bi: The proportion of persistent organic pollutant hexabromocyclododecane (HBCDD) sent for destruction (incinerated) and J5bii: The proportion of persistent organic pollutant decabromodiphenyl ether (DecaBDE) sent for destruction (incinerated), both showed improvements across the short, medium and long-term assessment periods.

 Summary of assessment results - Managing exposure to chemicals